jifbvhqp/AnimeCharactersHairColorTransfer/README.md

 # AnimeCharactersHairColorTransfer

-Our model is trained by their StarGAN pytorch implementation https://github.com/yunjey/stargan.<br>
+We use their StarGAN pytorch implementation to train our model https://github.com/yunjey/stargan.<br>
 This project uses the super resolution model ESRGAN pretrained by https://github.com/xinntao/ESRGAN.

 ## Run Our Model